otienosteve/African-Animal-Facts/README.md

 {},{},{}

 {
-"animal": "the animal Name"
+"animal": "the animal name"
-"fact": "fact About The animal"
+"fact": "fact about the animal"
-"source": "the fact Source"
+"source": "the fact source"

 }